evennia/evennia/docs/source/Setup/Setup-Quickstart.md

 ## Installation

 Evennia requires Python3.7+.
-As with most Python packages, using a [virtualenv](../Glossary#Virtualenv) is recommended in order to keep your installation independent from the system libraries.
+As with most Python packages, using a [virtualenv](../Glossary#virtualenv) is recommended in order to keep your installation independent from the system libraries.
 It's _not_ recommended to install Evennia as superuser.

     pip install evennia

-If things worked, the `evennia` command should now be available.
+Make sure the `evennia` command works.
 Use `evennia -h` for usage help (or read on).

-If you are having trouble, want to install in some other way (like with Docker) or want to help develop Evennia itself, check out the [Extended Installation instructions](Extended-Installation).
+If you are having trouble, want to install in some other way (like with Docker) or want to contribute to Evennia itself, check out the [Extended Installation instructions](Extended-Installation).
 It also has a [troubleshooting section](Extended-Installation#Troubleshooting) for different operating systems.